hunie-son/DefWeb/README.md

    For collecting Website Fingerprints for different websites, follow the steps mentioned below:<br/>
   * For the offline phase, the attacker can change the cache size in his device to match the victim's device and collect data, which will be employed to train the ML model.
   -->
-- We demonstrate (Demo) with two Website Fingerprint (WF) datasets, which are www.google.com and www.amazon.com.
+- (Demo) With two Website Fingerprint (WF) datasets, which are www.google.com and www.amazon.com.
-- In our project, we have collected 100 WF measurements for each of 100 different websites [Website list](https://github.com/hunie-son/DefWeb/blob/main/Data_Collection/website_list.txt).
+- In our project, we collected 100 measurements for each of 100 different websites [Website list](https://github.com/hunie-son/DefWeb/blob/main/Data_Collection/website_list.txt), overall 10,000 measurements.

 - Data collection for Google Chrome Browser:
   * (Demo) `PrimeProbe_google.html` and `PrimeProbe_amazon.html` are JavaScript codes of Prime and Probe attack created by Dr. Yossi Oren's research team.
 (You can create 100 different Prime and Probe attack JavaScript code based on the [Website list](https://github.com/hunie-son/DefWeb/blob/main/Data_Collection/website_list.txt))